 Boston ivy doesn't have as many detractors as English ivy does, but the two plants do share a problematic feature.
 Both have holdfasts that allow them to scale buildings and trees.
 Vine-covered buildings or trees are pretty, but here's the rub: If you ever need to remove the ivy, you may damage the host in the process of pulling the vines off.
 That's how firmly the holdfasts become entrenched.
 Some who have one of these ivies growing up a house wall or tree decide to kill the vine before it takes over any further.

 Ground ivy is a lawn weed.
 If you can stand having a little of it, it does release a pleasing fragrance when mowed.
 But those who love manicured lawns want to kill it, seeing it as a competitor to grass.

 Poison ivy is universally despised.
-It's notorious for the rash it causes.
-Those who have kids in the yard will surely wish to kill any poison ivy that's around so that their kids don't succumb to the rash.
+Those who have kids in the yard will surely wish to kill any poison ivy that's around.

 How to Kill Ivy